ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

-Pinap, Snackle, Cop Krispy ar e
+Pinap, Snackle, Cop Krispy are 3